mrueda/beacon2-ri-tools/README.md

 # COPYRIGHT and LICENSE

-This repository is copyrighted, (C) 2021-2025 Manuel Rueda.
+The software in this repository is copyrighted.
 See the LICENSE file included in this distribution.